Angmar2722/Angmar2722.github.io/cryptoHack3.md

 ![CryptoHack Image](/assets/img/exploitImages/cryptoHack/img42.png)

 As shown in the image above, I had to extract the integer modulus of the public key of the DER file given (as a DER certificate does not contain a private key but rather the public key).
-To do this, I used the <a href="https://www.pyopenssl.org/en/stable/" target="_blank">PyOpenSSl library</a>.
+To do this, I used the <a href="https://www.pyopenssl.org/en/stable/" target="_blank">PyOpenSSL library</a>.
 Below is the code that I wrote to get the modulus n (the product of the primes p and q) :

 ```python